 "...She had been in the habit of correcting the girl when she thought her conduct required it, and did not think that she was correcting her any more severely than she had done at other times; she was not aware at the time that any marks were caused on her body by this whipping & can account for it only from its being done with a different instrument from what she had formerly used."
 (The instrument formerly used is not revealed.)

-The Session committee reported that Dorothea "acknowledged that the whipping was too severe and not accompanied with that mercy which the Christian should exercise, and she was sincerely sorry for the reproach she had brought in the church."
+The Session committee reported that Dorothea "acknowledged that the whipping was too severe and not accompanied by that mercy which the Christian should exercise, and she was sincerely sorry for the reproach she had brought in the church."
 The Session meeting concluded with prayer.

 In addition to slaves and indentured servants, there were a number of free Negroes living in the homes of Springfield white families where they acted as servants.
 Edward D. Baker, Richard F. Barrett, Jacob Bunn, William Butler, John Calhoun, Levi Davis, Benjamin Edwards, William Grimsley, Virgil Hickox, Lawrason Levering, John A. McClernand, Edmund Roberts, David Spear, and Samuel H. Treat all had Negro servants living in their homes.

 The evidence is clear.
 The 1830 and 1840 census slave entries, the indentures, and the ecclesiastical discipline of church members substantiate that slavery and indentured servitude existed in Lincoln's Springfield.